Black-Beard-Sdk/Black.Beard.ComponentModel/Docs/Black.Beard.ComponentModel.md

 ##### Returns

-the value has been validated
+the value has been evaluated

 ##### Parameters